trustgrid/docs/content/en/release-notes/cloud/january-2024/index.md

 ---
-title: December 2023 Release Notes
+title: January 2024 Release Notes
-linkTitle: 'December 2023 Release'
+linkTitle: 'January 2024 Release'
 type: docs
-date: 2023-12-10
+date: 2024-01-21
-description: "December cloud release with Flow Log and Portal Improvements"
+description: "January 2024 cloud release with Flow Log and Portal Improvements"
 ---

 Much of this release lays the groundwork needed for a new lighter-weight version of Node that will be made public next year.